Skip to main content

 It doesn't.
 Landed costs numbers will not be synced back to your accounting platform.

 Landed costs serve the core of your Cost of Goods Sold (COGS) calculation.
 COGS generally encompasses all direct expenses related to manufacturing and selling a product, including materials, labor, and freight.
-Fulfillment expenses, such as packaging, shipping, and handling, are usually classified as part of overhead costs.
+Fulfillment expenses, such as packaging, shipping, and handling, are usually classified as part of overhead or selling costs.

 Did this answer your question?